• Skip to main content

 • Preheat oven to 400 degrees

-• Add tomatoes, garlic, onion, red pepper to large sheeet pan.
+• Add tomatoes, garlic, onion, red pepper to large sheet pan.
+Add olive oil, salt and pepper.
+Toss well and arrange tomatoes cut side down on sheet pan.

-• Bake for 20-25 minutes until the tomatoes are soft and the veggies are starting to brown.
+• Bake for 30 minutes until the tomatoes are soft and the peels are blistered and cracks.

-• Let cool slightly.
-Remove skins of tomatoes if you prefer a smoother sauce.
+• Remove from oven.
+Let cool slightly.
+Remove skins of tomatoes.

 Nutrition